 When his telephone to the NYC Mayor’s office call went to voice mail, the Lieutenant left a message for the Mayor to call him back urgently.

-Back at his desk Luke sorted through the day’s mail that had arrived earlier, when it hit him.
-The old man he met in Barnaby’s that night had correctly suggested where he would locate the incriminating evidence that would expose the killer in two of his cases.
+Back at his desk Luke sorted through the day’s mail delivery, when it hit him.
+The old man from Barnaby’s had correctly suggested where he would locate the incriminating evidence that would expose the killer in two of his cases.
 He was two from two.

 How did he do that while sitting in a bar late at night?
-Luke had no choice but to concede that maybe the old guy was as good as he told Luke he was.
+Luke had no choice but to concede that maybe the old guy was as good as he said he was.

 The first envelope Luke ripped into was from the Coroner’s office.
-It was the autopsy report for Emily Dupree that Luke had been waiting on.
+It was the autopsy report for Emily Dupree.
 Luke unfolded the report and commenced to read.

 There were no surprises there.
 The cause of death was strangulation.
 The report identified the victim had petechial hemorrhaging in both eyes, which usually developed as blood vessels burst from exerted pressure.